Sesame Place responds to claim that costumed character ignored Black children

 “Then when I went to complain about it, they looking at me like I’m crazy,” the mom added.

-Sesame Place, a theme park outside Philadelphia designed to mirror the popular kids television show Sesame Street, released a statement on Instagram responding to the incident.
-The park claims the performer “did not intertidally ignore the girls and is devastated about the misunderstanding.”
+Sesame Place, a theme park outside Philadelphia designed to mirror the popular kids’ television show Sesame Street, released a statement on Instagram responding to the incident.
+The park claims the performer did not intentionally ignore the girls and “is devastated about the misunderstanding.”

 “The performer portraying the Rosita character confirmed that the ‘no’ hand gesture seen several times in the video was not directed at any specific person, rather it was a response to multiple requests from someone in the crowd who asked Rosita to hold their child for a photo which is not permitted,” reads the statement.